The Kings and Merchants weep over Babylon

 Come out from her My people – this was understood in the Reformation as: “come out of the Catholic Church.”
 But we must remember Babylon is not simply the Catholic Church, it is the Great City, comprised of all those who follow the teachings of the beast.

-I sit as a queen and I am not a widow – wrestling with the thought that Christ is not her husband
+I sit as a queen and I am not a widow – in great vain, the great harlot tries to assert that she is still the bride of Christ, and that she still has a husband (Christ).

-the kings will weep and lament – these include the 10 kings in Rev 17:12, but the meaning of “kings” goes beyond the Reformation, for we shall see also see “kings” in Rev 19:18.
+the kings will weep and lament – these include the 10 kings in Rev 17:12, but the meaning of “kings” goes beyond the Reformation, for we shall also see “kings” in Rev 19:18 – all those who hold positions of power and influence because of their relationship with the harlot, the false teachings of mystery Babylon.

 standing at a distance – as indicated in Rev 17:16, they will not want anything more to do with the harlot, because they can see that God has judged her.
 Most of the kings, the European peoples, became a part of Protestant denominations after the Reformation.